This moist, dense, slightly sweet keto zucchini bread is flat-out delicious and a great way to add more veggies and fiber to your keto diet.

-- Grate the zucchini with a box grater or food processor.
+- Grate the fresh small zucchinis with a box grater or food processor.
 Place the shredded zucchini in a colander to remove the excess liquid.
 Measure your zucchini once the liquid has been removed.
 Set it aside.

 - In a medium-sized bowl mix the following dry ingredients: coconut flour, salt, baking powder, psyllium powder, flax meal, and spices.
-Set aside.
+Then set it aside.

 - Melt the butter or coconut oil and allow it to cool.

-- Combine the melted butter with the sugar substitute, and vanilla extract in another medium-sized bowl.
+- Combine the melted butter or coconut oil with the sugar substitute, and vanilla extract in another medium-sized bowl.

-- Next beat in the eggs one at a time.
+- Next, add the eggs and beat them one at a time.
 Mix until fully combined.

-- Add the heavy cream or almond or coconut milk if making the dairy-free option and combine well.
+- To the egg mixture add the heavy cream or almond or coconut milk if making the dairy-free option and combine well.

-- Then add to the wet batter the dry ingredients and beat at low-medium speed until well incorporated.
+- Then add to the wet batter the dry ingredients and beat at low-medium speed with an electric mixer until well incorporated.

 - If adding the walnuts, stir them in now.

 - Note that the batter is thick, this is normal due to the volume of ingredients and the use of coconut flour.
 Spread the batter into the prepared pan.

 - Bake at 350 degrees for 35-40 minutes or until an inserted toothpick comes out clean.